aloshraam/luminar-notes/notes.md

     - MongoDB Community : The source-available, free-to-use, and self-managed version of MongoDB

   5) MongoDB, mongosh :is a terminal used to write mongodb codes.
-  6) Collection : used to store JSON documents, to name a collection i=use small letter in its plural form.
+  6) `Collection` : used to store JSON documents, to name a collection use small letter in its `plural form`.
-  7) MongoDB generate a unique value to identify each document in a collection using _id key its value is a hexadecimal number
+  7) MongoDB generate a unique value to identify each document in a collection using` _id `key its value is a `hexadecimal number`
   8) `CRUD Operation performed in MongoDB`
     - TO `get/read single document `from mongoDB collection : use `findOne({key:"value})`
      which return the "entire document" when the key and value is present otherwise , a `null`